HyperUpscale/sponsorblock-data-prep/README.md

 `data_loader.py` loads in from the original file.
 This loads to a SQLite database.
+A full version of the database can be found [here](https://drive.google.com/file/d/1yVCj5w6B0j8wbgC98-C_MtyqRKnOqEEP/view?usp=sharing)

 I then run the following command on the SQLite database to get the 1000 videos with the highest minimum vote.
 This means that even their least certain mark is pretty certain.